brigadecore/brigade/docs/content/topics/design.md

 a fundamental need to better abstract Brigade users from the underlying complexities of Kubernetes.
 A formal proposal for Brigade v2 was drafted by maintainers and ratified by the community.
 Over the following two years, Brigade was re-written from the ground up.
-As of this writing (early Nov 2021), a GA release of Brigade v2 is expected in the coming weeks.
+Brigade v2 was released December 1, 2021.